GLBRC/auto_murcis/README.md

     `docker pull auto_murcis`

-2) Clone the GitHub repository to the directory containing the other relevant files
+2) Clone the GitHub repository using the following command.
+Then copy the sequencing files and other required files INTO this directory:

     `https://github.com/GLBRC/auto_murcis.git`